akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice’s face went pale.
 She turned to Roger.
 “My lord, I ask for a stay.
 My father—”

 Roger held up a hand.
 “The King’s vow supersedes all other claims.
 The betrothal is valid.
-The land is held in trust for the King's son.”
+The land is held in trust for the King’s son.”
 He looked at Sir Guy.
 “This case is dismissed.”

 Sir Guy’s fists clenched.
 “You cannot simply—”